Share the ride. Connect to transit. Get reserved parking!

 How to become a TripPool rider

-- Install the iCarpool app on your mobile device.
+- Install the iCarpool app on your mobile device and create your iCarpool account.

 - On the payment screen enter ICARPOOL25 into the promotions and discount codes box to get $25 in FREE ride credits.